lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * that a SCHC F/R message is being carried, as opposed to an unfragmented SCHC Packet,

-  * which SCHC F/R mode is used and
+  * which SCHC F/R mode is used

+  * and among this mode

-  * if applicable, which window size is used.
+     * if windowing is used, what the window size is

+     * what optional fields are present

+     * and what the field sizes are.

-  Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes.
+  Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

 * Fragment Compressed Number (FCN).
 The FCN is present in the SCHC Fragments header.
 This field conveys information about the progress in the sequence of SCHC Fragments.